MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/connect-to-exchange-online-powershell/mfa-connect-to-exchange-online-powershell.md

 ## Single sign-on

-If your organization has single sign-on (SSO) enabled and you are logged on to a computer as a user in the SSO domain, then **Connect-EXPOPSSession** may fail with the following error:
+If your organization has single sign-on (SSO) enabled and you are logged on to a computer as a user in the SSO domain, then **Connect-EXOPSSession** may fail with the following error:

-> New-ExoPSSession : User 'loggedonuser@contoso.com' returned by service does not match user 'userprincipalname@contoso.com' in the request.
+> New-EXOPSSession : User 'loggedonuser@contoso.com' returned by service does not match user 'userprincipalname@contoso.com' in the request.

 This error occurs because single sign-on overrides the specified user principal name (UPN).
 As a work-around, connect from a non-domain-joined computer or log on to the domain-joined computer using a local user account.